 Battling PDD has no standard formula because its intensity differs from one woman to another.
 However, you can take the following steps into consideration to help you cope with your depression:

-- Join a support group.
+2. Join a support group.
 The support group can be online or offline.
-Either way, it is comforting and liberating when you share your experiences to others, and know that there are many others feeling the same way as you.
+Either way, it is comforting and liberating when you share your experiences with others, and know that there are many others feeling the same way as you.

-- Be aware of your thoughts and think positive.
-Entertain thoughts or ideas which are optimistic, and try to appreciate and be grateful of the little things around you.
+5. Be aware of your thoughts and think positive.
+Entertain thoughts or ideas which are optimistic, and try to appreciate and be grateful for the little things around you.
 The thought of you giving birth is actually a blessing to be thankful about.